-Pruning, fertilizing and winterizing are basic rose gardening chores that need to be followed to keep rose bushes healthy and thriving year after year.
+Pruning, fertilizing and winterizing are basic rose gardening chores that need to be followed to keep rose bushes (Rosa spp.) healthy and thriving year after year.
+The temperatures that make rose bushes freeze vary based on the species and/or cultivar you have and its cold hardiness zone.
 Shorter days and colder autumn temperatures are signs that rosarians look to when beginning to prepare their rose bushes for the freezing winter days ahead.
 With proper protection, however, roses can withstand extremely low subfreezing temperatures and still bloom hardily only a few months later.

 Rose bushes have various cold hardiness qualities, which affect the cold temperatures the bushes can handle without being damaged.
 Some especially cold-hardy cultivars can handle USDA zone 3, which can reach lows of minus 37 to minus 40 degrees Fahrenheit.

 A rose bush's inherent hardiness contributes to its ability to withstand subfreezing temperatures.
 For example, old garden rose varieties can tolerate extremely cold winters, whereas more modern hybrid tea roses need considerable winter protection to survive the cold undamaged.
 Roses in the Oso Easy® series have been bred for cold hardiness.
 Although most roses in this series are cold hardy to zone 4, 'Paprika' and 'Hot Paprika' are hardy to zone 3.

 These extremely cold-hardy roses can withstand USDA zone 3 low temperatures of minus 37 to minus 40 degrees Fahrenheit.
 Acclimation, midwinter hardiness and deacclimation also contribute to a rose's ability to survive freezing cold.
 Shorter days and decreasing temperatures trigger physiological and biochemical cues in rose bushes that prepare them for winter dormancy.